NewNova88/Conway-s-PSX-Life/README.md

 It should compile under SN Systems ProDG for PlayStation if the assembler allows the datafile.asm changes.

 Originally presented at Revision 2024 Demoparty Game Compo category.

+The added FPS Counter feature does not have a proper ISO release (yet)